codecombat/codecombat/app/assets/markdown/chapter2module5overview.md

 # Summaries

-## Capstone Level: Story Maker
+## Intro: The Spirit Lands

-**Stage 1: Create Characters**
+**Cinematic: The Spirit Lands**

-Students create characters and set a background.
+Students learn methods they can use to create a storytelling game.

-**Stage 2: Set the Stage**
+**Concept Check: Create Character**

-Students have characters enter and start the dialogue.
+Students apply what they learned about the game.createCharacter(&quot;string&quot;) method.

-**Stage 3: Make Choices**
+**Cinematic: Choice and Consequences**

-Students use if statements to give the player dialogue choices.
+Students learn about how to set up choices for players of their game.

-## Cutscene: Dangers Unseen
+**Concept Check: Player Choices**

-The hero has successfully trapped the Darkness, but there is more that needs to be done before the Darkness is truly defeated.
+Students apply what they learned about the showChoice method.

-## Cinematic: The Last One
+**Cinematic: The Trap is Set**

-Luten and Capella make amends, and Vega and the hero discuss getting to the next Star Well.
+Vega introduces the hero to the Capstone.